yast/yast.github.io/doc/security-tips.md

 ## Obtaining the Root Privileges

-YaST needs to be already started under the `root` account, there is no switch from unprivileged user to previleged one at runtime.
+YaST needs to be already started under the `root` account, there is no switch from unprivileged user to privileged one at runtime.

 Some modules can be run under unprivileged user but they do not support switching to privileged user later.
 That means they usually work only in the read-only